 A course on a topic or figure of special interest to a member of the theology faculty and offered on a non-recurring basis.
+This course does not fulfill theology foundations requirements.

-Prerequisites: THEO 250 THEO 495 - Senior Theology Seminar
+THEO 495 - Senior Theology Seminar

 All students with theology as a first subject of concentration in the B.A. program are required to take this course.
 Students further develop skills in biblical, theological and interdisciplinary scholarship through the preparation of a senior research paper and seminar presentations and discussions.